|

 on 100% market survey versus sample data.
 We track statistics on

-multi-family units in North Carolina and Virginia,
+multi-family units in North Carolina, South Carolina and Virginia,

 which gives our subscribers the most extensive data set of comparable apartment